Hitesh028/IOTRFID/README.md

 ##### Security in this device is implemented in three ways
 ##### 1) Implement security in your wifi such as WPA2 PSK security.
 So an outsider will not be able to take over your network.<br/>
 ##### 2) Securing the data stored in the database by applying encryption on base64 encoded  Tag ID .
 So whenever data leaks happen due to cyber attack the chances of receiving true data to the attacker will be reduced.<br/>
 ##### 3) Implementing Encryption such TLS/SSL on payload that comes from  IOTRFID reader to MQTT server .
 So the chances of MITM is negligible.
+open "Pseudo code for implementing encryption" file for code of TLS/SSL encryption using CA certificate.

 # All screenshots of Outputs